steampixel/simplePHPRouter/README.md

 * Dont forget to set the correct basepath as argument in your run method and in your .htaccess file.
 * Enable mod_rewrite in your apache settings

+## Test
+There is a little Vagrant test setup.
+Just run ```vagrant up``` to spin up a Apache2 Webserver on Ubuntu.
+Then navigate to http://router.local after adding the machine IP to your hosts file.

 ## MIT License

 Copyright (c) 2018 SteamPixel